Kala Sanghian

-Kala Sanghian is a town in Kapurthala.
-It falls under the Kapurthala administration of Punjab state in India.
-It is one of the biggest towns in Kapurthala.
+Kala Sanghian is a prominent town in the Kapurthala district of Punjab, India, and is considered one of the largest settlements in the region.
+The town falls under the administrative jurisdiction of Kapurthala.
+Historically, it was established by the Sangha Jatt community, from whom it partly derives its name.
+Additionally, local tradition suggests that the name Kala Sanghian may have mythological origins, signifying a “black serpent,” symbolizing strength and resilience.

 Transportation

 Kala Sanghian lies approximately in the mid of Nakodar and Kapurthala.
 The nearest railway station to Kala Sanghian is Kapurthala railway station which is around 14 km.
 Sultanpur Lodhi is 27 km from Kala Sanghian and Jalandhar is 16 km from the Town.